muarshad01/Quran_Progress/33_surah_al_ahzab.md

+### Don't Follow and Obey Kuffar
+* 1-3 Muhammad to obey God rather than the unbelievers

+### Rulings regarding Dhihar and Adoption
-1-3 Muhammad to obey God rather than the unbelievers 4-5 Adopted sons not to be regarded as real sons by Muslims 6 Muhammad's wives the mothers of the faithful
+* 4-5 Adopted sons not to be regarded as real sons by Muslims
+* 6 Muhammad's wives the mothers of the faithful

+### Objective of Contract with Prophets
-7-8 The covenant of the prophets with God
+* 7-8 The covenant of the prophets with God

 ### Battle of Ahzaab
 * 9-11 God’s favour to the Muslims at the Ditch
 * 12-15 The disaffected people of Madína rebuked